 Other concerns: Denitrification, cold weather crown stress, green snap, and root lodging

 Saturated soils can also cause loss of N fertilizer by either denitrification (loss of N to the atmosphere, mainly as nitrous oxide gas) or leaching (movement of N beyond the rooting zone).
-Thus, under wet spring planting conditions, split N application are more effective in insuring a greater synchrony between crop N demand and soil N supply as compared when all the fertilizer N needed by the crop is applied at planting time.
-Corn may respond to in-season N applications if a large portion of early-applied N is lost to these processes.
+For any of these losses to occur, N should be present in the mobile nitrate (NO3) form.
+Depending on the fertilizer application time and source, most of the N may still be in the stable ammonium (NH4) form.
+However, the conversion to nitrate happens quickly as soil temperature continues to increase.
+Under wet spring planting conditions, corn may respond to in-season N applications if a large portion of early-applied N is lost to these processes.
 If corn remains N deficient later in the season, expect considerably higher levels of stalk rot.

 Another condition associated with extended periods of cool, wet soils is commonly referred to as cold weather crown stress.
 Internal stalk cells in the crown nodes can become “leaky” when cell membranes become chilled and oxygen is limited because of the saturated soils.
 Hybrids with “southern” genetics are more susceptible to this problem than are northern types.
 Plants may recover from this damage, but they will be much more susceptible to stalk rot later in the season if hot, dry temperatures occur since water and nutrients cannot be efficiently moved through the damaged crown.

 Figure 3.
 Corn plant showing symptoms of cold weather crown stress.